-The main target group are female entrepreneurs, who failed or are falling in arts and creative industries, and are looking for a second chance in arts and creative industries.
-The PR will also target potential mentors like successful entrepreneurs, business owners, managers, professionals, graduate entrepreneurial students from HEIs partners project and others in arts and creative industries, as the second main target group.
+The main target group are women entrepreneurs, who failed or are currently facing challenges within the arts and creative industries, and are seeking for a restart to establish themselves in these field.
+As the second main target group, the PR will also focus on potential mentors.
+These mentors can be successful entrepreneurs, business owners, managers, professionals, graduate entrepreneurial students from the HEIs partner project and others in arts and creative industries.

-We highlight the target group of study as an INNOVATIVE FACTOR, as the combination of target group (second-chance female entrepreneurs, respectively mentors for second-chance female entrepreneurs) and industry sector (arts and creative industries) has not been placed into focus in research so far.
+We highlight the target group of study as an INNOVATIVE FACTOR, as the combination of target group (restarting women entrepreneurs, respectively mentors for restarting women entrepreneurs) and industry sector (arts and creative industries) has not been placed into focus in research so far.